alexcasalboni/aws-lambda-power-tuning/README-SAR.md

 ## CHANGELOG (SAR versioning)

+* *3.3.0*: Pre/Post-processing functions, correct regional pricing, and other minor internal improvements (test mocking and new SAM resource for StateMachine)
 * *3.2.5*: improved logging for weighted payloads and in case of invocation errors
 * *3.2.4*: dryRun bugfix
 * *3.2.3*: new dryRun input parameter